 The commission says it cannot make any comment at this stage.

-Next story in National: Facilitation sought over port dispute
+Next story in New Zealand: Facilitation sought over port dispute

 Copyright © 2012, Radio New Zealand